-Actic on and a second se Consideration Responsibility Complete Notify nearest available support vessel to commence surveillance.
-Current Santos on-hire vessels or vessels of opportunity (VOO) can be used.
+Actio on Control of the Con Consideration Responsibility Complete Notify nearest available support vessel to commence surveillance.
+Current Santos on-hire vessels of opportunity (VOO) can be used.
 Automatic Identification System (AIS) vessel tracking is available through Santos' ER SharePoint page.
-On-Scene Commander Operations Section Chief SU Source additional contracted vessels for assistance, if required.
+Suc Source additional contracted vessels for assistance, if required.
 Refer to Santos Vessels for Oil Spill Response (7110-650-ERP-0001) for the vessel monitoring process and guidance on vessel types.
 Logistics Section Chief Initial actions Record surface slick location and extent, weather conditions, and marine fauna.
 Complete vessel surveillance forms (Appendix E) and provide to OSC (Level 1 spills) or IMT (Level 2/3 spills).
 Photos are to be taken where possible and included with surveillance forms.
 Trained observers will not be available immediately - photos and locations will provide initial information that can be interpreted by IMT.
 Vessel Observers Relay surveillance information (spill location, weather conditions, marine fauna sightings and visual appearance of the slick) to the IMT within 60 minutes of completing vessel surveillance.
 Initial reports to the IMT may be verbal (followed by written transmission) if the vessel is out of range or has no facilities for transmitting forms.
 Vessel Master and/or On-Scene Commander actions Review surveillance information to validate spill fate and trajectory. - Planning Section Chief / GIS Use available data to conduct operational NEBA and confirm that pre-identified response options are appropriate. - Environment Unit Leader Ongoing Use monitor and evaluate data to periodically reassess the spill and modify the response (through the IAP), as required.
 Surveillance data are useful in updating the Common Operating Picture in the IMT.
 Planning Section Chief